 1. Battery Charge Warning Light

-This is a common one, especially when you haven’t been driving your vehicle for a while.
+This is common, especially when you haven’t been driving your vehicle for a while.
 The battery charge warning light indicates your car battery is below the normal voltage, meaning there’s an issue with your vehicle’s charging system.

 Surprisingly enough, this might not be a problem with the battery itself.
 It could be down to a loose or damaged cable, but it may also result from a broken alternator drive belt.
 While a loose cable is easily reattached, a broken drive belt is a major problem that needs the attention of an expert.
 When this light turns on, your best bet is to pull over and call your local mechanic.
 If you’re an Endurance customer, you can even call your complimentary 24/7 roadside assistance for help directly from the Endurance Mobile app.

 2. Oil Pressure Warning Light